Joseph W. Handley, Jr.

 Wiseman, Liz, and McKeown, Greg (2010).
 Multipliers: How the Best Leaders Make Everyone

 Zaretsky, Tuvya (2014).
 Lausanne Catalyst for Jewish Evangelism.
 December 1 Interview via

 1 Part I was published in the January 2022 Global Missiology issue and can be found at

-2 In this diagram, A2i refers to Asian Access international leadership serving the movement while A2 community refers to all those who serve within the scope of the vision and mission.
+2 In this diagram, A2i refers to Asian Access International leadership serving the movement while A2 community refers to all those who serve within the scope of the vision and mission.
 Within the movement, there is a network of leaders committed to one another and their common cause.
 Beyond that, each participant is engaged in activities that

 may relate to the mission but may not be something everyone within the movement is committed to.
 Editor’s Note: Prior to 2023, “A3” used to be known as “A2”.